-A student may request and be considered for a medical or emergency withdrawal when extraordinary circumstances, such as a serious illness, injury, or catastrophic situation.
+A student may request and be considered for a medical or emergency withdrawal when extraordinary circumstances, such as a serious illness, injury, or catastrophic situation prevents the student from continuing classes.
+The policy covers physical and mental health, as well as life-changing difficulties.

 A medical/emergency withdrawal from the university will constitute a full withdrawal from all academic classes for the requested semester, with the exception of those classes whose completion dates occurred prior to the withdrawal.
+Refund of tuition and fees will be a separate determination, as will eligibility for future financial aid.
+These decisions will follow policies, guidelines and schedules set forth by the university and state and federal government.

 If a student is currently enrolled, consideration should be given to withdrawing from those courses through the regular process prior to requesting a medical/emergency withdrawal.

 A request for a medical/emergency withdrawal must be filed within six months of the end of the semester involved unless the student can provide rationale and documentation to show that it was not possible to make the request within this timeframe.
+Students may apply for a medical/emergency withdrawal by following the guidelines provided below.
 Application for a medical/emergency withdrawal does not guarantee that a withdrawal will be granted.
 All requests are evaluated on an individual basis.

-Please go to www.marshall.edu/catalog for more information about the requirements and other information.
+Please go to www.marshall.edu/ student-affairs/emergency-withdrawal for more information about the requirements and other pertinent information.